riceissa/aiwatch/README.md

 select organization,person,group_concat(title) from positions where end_date is NULL group by person,organization having count(*) > 1 order by organization;
 ```

+## Tips for using Visual Studio Code

+Most keyboard shortcuts like copy, paste, save, search, all work as expected.
+Below are some advanced settings that are useful when doing data entry.

+### Sorting lines

+1. To sort a block of lines, go to the first line and click on it.
+2. Then type `Control`-`Shift`-`End`.
+This will select all lines from the
+   current cursor position until the end of the file.
+3. Now type `Control`-`p` followed by `>` followed by the word `sort` and then
+   choose "Sort Lines Ascending" from the menu.

+**WARNING**: Be careful when sorting lines to make sure that there are no
+commented lines or SQL "rows" that take up more than one line, as these will be
+sorted incorrectly.
+Also when sorting a block of SQL "rows" for the whole file,
+add a comma to the first row, then sort, then remove a comma from the first
+row.

+### Word wrapping

+To toggle word wrapping, press `Alt`-`z`.

 ## Contributing